|

 add a New mail merge document to your Non Scheduled Letters

-To add a new document, click
+To add a new document, click the 'New' button and enter the

-(usually a mail merge word document, but can be a
+want (usually a mail merge word document, but can be a

 spreadsheet or writable pdf.
 When done, select 'Save' to the